-In July 2022, the Company obtained approval from a majority of noteholders to extend the maturity date of certain convertible and bridge notes from August 31, 2022 to October 31, 2022.
-As consideration for the maturity-date extension, each noteholder received a warrant to purchase that number of shares of Common Stock equal to the principal amount of such holder's note divided by 10.5.
+In July 2022, the Company obtained approval from a majority of the noteholders to extend the maturity date from August 31, 2022 to October 31, 2022 for certain convertible and bridge notes in exchange for a Common Stock purchase warrant equal to principal amount of the note divided by 10.5.
 As a result, the Company issued warrants to purchase 758,227 shares of the Company's Common Stock.
 The warrants have a five-year term and an exercise price equal to \$5.25 per share.